 You may also have heard of multimedia messaging service (MMS) texting, which allows users to send audio, images and videos via cellular networks.
 Due to the advent of applications such as WhatsApp, MMS texting is relatively uncommon nowadays.
 However, depending on your text message carrier, SMS messages that exceed the 160-character limit may automatically convert to MMS.

-The best way for a small business to reach a wide audience is to invest in an SMS marketing platform.
+The best way for a small business to reach a wide audience is to use broadcast SMS.
 There are plenty of systems out there designed to distribute text messages to customer mailing lists, with many offering personalisation options and sophisticated segmentation features.

 Increasingly, small businesses are harnessing the simplicity of SMS messages to supercharge their marketing campaigns and send practical information to customers.

 Here are just a few ways you could implement SMS messaging in your business operations:

 Text messages represent a great way to push time-restricted promotions as recipients are likely to read them promptly.
 Say, for example, you run a food takeaway service offering a 20 per cent discount for one evening only.
 Sending a message an hour or two before dinner time could whet customers’ appetites and boost your sales.

 Over half of respondents to a recent survey cited text messages as their preferred method of interacting with customer support representatives.
 To keep your customers happy, therefore, you should offer SMS support services in addition to more traditional channels.